-'Shindo Life' codes: RELL Coins and free spins for April 2022
+'Shindo Life' codes: RELLcoins and free spins for April 2022

 - MorMor! – free Spins

-- MorbiTing! – RELL Coins
+- MorbiTing! – RELLcoins

 - TensaSengoku! – free Spins